Wearing indecent shorts in Saudi Arabia is a violation of public decorum and punishable with a fine of SR 500.

 What is indecent shorts?

-Clarifying the statement, Badr Al Zayani, who was the former head of the Saudi Public Decorum Society, shorts that are above the knee is considered to be indecent to be worn in the public.
+Clarifying the statement, Badr Al Zayani, who was the former head of the Saudi Public Decorum Society, shorts that are above the knee are considered to be indecent to be worn in the public.

 He also exclaimed that public places are different from beaches and that public places do have a dressing code.